-- (5) Where a site-specific bushfire hazard assessment confirms that a development site is subject to a medium or high bushfire hazard, a bushfire hazard management plan may need to be prepared to mitigate the adverse impacts of the hazard. - (6) A bushfire hazard management plan is to:- - state the purpose, aim and objectives of the bushfire hazard management plan (e.g. having regard to the level of hazard on the land, identify measures, actions and responsibilities for the management of the hazard); - (b) summarise the results of the bushfire hazard assessment undertaken for the land, including identification of the various parts of the land that have been determined to be high, medium and low bushfire hazard area;
+- (5) Where a site-specific bushfire hazard assessment confirms that a development site is subject to a medium or high bushfire hazard, a bushfire hazard management plan may need to be prepared to mitigate the adverse impacts of the hazard. - (6) A bushfire hazard management plan is to:- - (a) state the purpose, aim and objectives of the bushfire hazard management plan (e.g. having regard to the level of hazard on the land, identify measures, actions and responsibilities for the management of the hazard);